Knife in the Water (original foreign title: Nóż w wodzie) is a Polish film from 1962. It was the feature-film debut of Roman Polański.

 - Beautiful All Along: Krystyna is made up to be somewhat plain when she is introduced.
-When they get on the boat she dons a bikini, and is revealed as exceptionally attractive.
+When they get on the boat she dons a bikini, lets her hair down, and is revealed as exceptionally attractive.

 - Five-Finger Fillet: The young man plays this game with his switchblade.
-Andrzej is jealous, and tries to do it himself but can't manage very well.
+Andrzej is jealous and tries to do it himself, but can't manage very well.
+This is only part of the escalating spiral of tension and violence.

 - Green-Eyed Monster: Andrzej is quite plainly jealous of the young man.